umarhassan-mitodl/sts.009-spring-2012/content/pages/readings.md

 Chapter 10 in \[Bowler\]. pp. 353–66.

 Wilson, E. O. "What is Sociobiology?" _Sociobiology and Human Nature: An Interdisciplinary Critique and Defense_ (1978): 1–12.
-Available online at: [Pfeiffer University](https://www.pfeiffer.edu/).
+Available online at: {{% resource_link "e9bf6ecb-c52a-4040-8a3e-98f5236516a8" "Pfeiffer University" %}}.

 {{< tdclose >}}